Robin Stephens, Associate Professor, Director of Dance and Theatre Program

 After receiving a Master of Fine Arts degree from Texas Christian University, Ms. Mullone taught at several Fort Worth/Dallas metroplex community colleges including the Dancing Classrooms program (which the movie Mad Hot Ballroom documents about).
 Her performances have taken her to Germany, Mexico, New York, Philadelphia and Texas.

-Most recently, Ms. Mullone served as special assistant to Ms. Stephens on the musical, Chicago, and choreographer for the "Crapshooters' Dance" in Guys &Dolls.
-She is also a new board member for the South Region of the American College Dance Festival Association.
+She is a proud board member for the South Region of the American College Dance Association.

 Office: Brown Annex 114 Phone: 318.342.3194 Email: email@example.com